cyber-dojo/commander/README.md

   ```bash
   $ cyber-dojo up
   ```
-- Read the **up** information messages to verify your .env file is being used:
+- Verify the **up** information messages say your .env file is being used:
   ```text
   ...
   Using grafana.env=default